 I’m still standing by my unwavering opinion in regards to interior design and decorating.
 I’m not wired for complication or confrontation, nor am I a fan of rocket science philosophy when it comes to our homes and what we associate beauty and style with.
 It’s your home, your money, your tastes and your traditional, shabby, simple, extravagant, over-the-top, funky or fabulous decor choice.
 My opinions and suggestions provide an idea to guide the course.
 Let’s look at leopard prints as an example.

 I don’t profess to remotely be on the same level of fashion or style expertise as Coco Chanel, but I will build upon her words.
-Once the space is “dressed”, and before the “it’s perfect” stamp of approval is awarded, take one accessory out of the total equation.
-Once removed, look at the space with a discerning eye and decide if the absence of the removed accessory makes or breaks the look.
+Once the space is “dressed”, and before the it’s perfect stamp of approval is awarded, take one accessory out of the total equation.

 Too much of a good thing can be a great thing or a tacky thing.
 I’ve got loads of experience with this life application.
 My darling mother is wholeheartedly convinced if one of something is good two must be absolutely fabulous.
 This logic works at certain times in limited situations.
 Off the top of my head I can think of one situation where two is better than one.
 In most instances, two days of vacation is certainly better than one.
 Okay, I’ll give her that.